-"Ross River virus and Barmah Forest virus are spread by mosquitoes that feed on infected animals.
-Symptoms of infection in humans may include tiredness, rash, fever, and sore and swollen joints.
+"Barmah Forest virus and Ross River virus are spread by mosquitoes that feed on infected animals.
+Symptoms may include tiredness, rash, fever, and sore and swollen joints.
 While these symptoms usually subside after several days, some people may experience these symptoms for weeks, or even months," Professor Ferson said.